FOREX-Dollar inches lower into Christmas lull

 By Patrick Graham

-LONDON, Dec 23 (Reuters) - The dollar headed into the Christmas break on Friday just over half a percent off highs hit after this month's U.S. Federal Reserve meeting, with a handful of second-tier data unlikely to disturb markets already in holiday mode.
+LONDON, Dec 23 (Reuters) - The dollar headed into the Christmas break on Friday just over half a percent off highs hit after this month's U.S. Federal Reserve policy meeting, with a handful of second tier data unlikely to disturb markets already firmly in holiday mode.

-With Tokyo absent, the dollar inched down to 117.36 yen , compared with 10-month highs of 118.66 yen a week ago and almost unchanged for the year, having been as low as 99.00 in June.
+With Tokyo already absent, the dollar inched down to 117.47 yen, compared with 10-month highs of 118.66 yen reached a week ago and almost unchanged for the year, having been as low as 99.00 in June.

-Many in financial markets are betting on further dollar strength next year, but dealers expect little progress over the next two weeks when most investors will be absent and volumes low.
+Bets that the greenback will strengthen further are one of the dominant expectations on markets for the start of next year, but dealers expect little immediate progress over the next two weeks when most investors will be absent and volumes low.

-Both the yen and euro may also be safe havens for capital in the face of security concerns and the risk a Donald Trump White House, while supporting inflation and a repatriation of funds to the United States, may provoke a trade war with China.
+Both the yen and the euro may also be safe havens for capital in the face of concerns over security and the risk a Donald Trump White House, while supporting inflation and a repatriation of funds to the United States, may provoke a trade war with China.

 The dollar is up more than 7 percent against a basket of currencies since lows hit on U.S. election night in November but has been flat for the past week.